Max Kless

 Lots of stimuli.
 Few anchors.

 When anchors are scarce, memory gets foggy.
 When memory gets foggy, time becomes hard to estimate.
-The brain cannot construct a narrative: first I did X, then Y, then Z. It is more like: I was… in it.
+The brain can’t construct a narrative: first I did X, then Y, then Z. It is more like: I was… in it.

 William James wrote that attention “implies withdrawal from some things in order to deal effectively with others.”
 The modern feed is built to reduce withdrawal.
 It keeps replacing “others” before you can name what you are leaving behind.